 Our pets THRIVE and experience significant benefits and improved quality of life when we maintain their health with preventive medicine and early detection of problems.
 Routine care is the focus of everything we do at THRIVE because getting started on the right paw is essential good health.
 We recommend frequent visits for puppies/kittens due to the need for multiple vaccine boosters and their maturing immune system, followed by annual exams for adult animals, and semiannual exams for aging pets.

-Our comprehensive nose-to-tail exam costs only $10 and includes a thorough examination of your pet’s hair, skin, eyes, ears, nose and face, mouth and teeth, breathing patterns, response to stimuli and more.
+Our comprehensive nose-to-tail exam starts at just $10* and includes a thorough examination of your pet’s hair, skin, eyes, ears, nose and face, mouth and teeth, breathing patterns, response to stimuli and more.
 We check every essential indicator so that you can leave confident that your pet has received a complete check-up and is on the path to a clean bill of health.

 A heartworm test can be conducted in ten minutes on a dog simply by taking a few drops of blood and using a quick in-hospital test.
 Many animals infected with the early stages of heartworm disease don’t show any symptoms.
 It is imperative to diagnose heartworm disease as early as possible.
 At Thrive, we recommend yearly screening for heartworm disease based on guidelines from the American Heartworm Society.